yguitton/training-material/topics/microbiome/tutorials/metasbt/tutorial.md

 > >
 > > > ### {% icon solution %} Solutions
 > > > 1.
 When updating, MetaSBT only needs to process the new genomes and insert them into the existing tree structure.
 It doesn't need to re-process the genomes that are already in the index.
 For very large databases, this can save hours or even days of computation time.
 > > > 2.
 In case of an update, the way we build the Bloom filter representation of the new genomes must be consistent with how we previously built our database.
-Thus, these information are implicitly inherited from the selected MetaSBT database.
+Thus, this information is implicitly inherited from the selected MetaSBT database.
-> {: .details}
-{: .hands_on}

 ---